mmcloughlin/addchain/README.md

 heuristics: Approximation, Divison, Halving and Lucas.
 Package [`alg/heuristic`](https://pkg.go.dev/github.com/mmcloughlin/addchain/alg/heuristic) implements a variation on these heuristics:

-* _Approximation_ looks for two elements a, b in the current sequence with sum close to the largest element.
+* **Approximation**: looks for two elements a, b in the current sequence with sum close to the largest element.
-* _Halving_ applies when the target is at least twice as big as the next largest, and if so it will propose adding a sequence of doublings.
+* **Halving**: applies when the target is at least twice as big as the next largest, and if so it will propose adding a sequence of doublings.
-* _Delta Largest_ proposes adding the delta between the largest two entries in the current sequence.
+* **Delta Largest**: proposes adding the delta between the largest two entries in the current sequence.

-Divison and Lucas are not implemented due to disparities in the literature about their precise definition and poor results from early attempts.
-However this remains a [possible avenue for improvement](https://github.com/mmcloughlin/addchain/issues/26).
+Divison and Lucas are not implemented due to disparities in the literature about their precise definition and poor results from early experiments.
+Furthermore, this library does not apply weights to the heuristics as suggested in the paper, rather it simply uses the first that applies.
+However both of these remain [possible avenues for improvement](https://github.com/mmcloughlin/addchain/issues/26).

 #### References